 - Put one piece of dough on parchment paper and roll out to a rectangle the size of your pan, or about 9x12 inches.
 Don't worry about getting the dough perfectly shaped, you can patch it together.

 - Spread the jam in an even layer across the dough, leaving an inch free space all the way around.
-Sprinkle the walnuts evenly over the jam.
+Sprinkle the pecans evenly over the jam.

 - Lift the parchment paper with dough into your baking pan, or onto a baking sheet.